-Kurdish PKK announces it’s withdrawing fighters from Turkiye to Iraq
+Kurdish PKK announces it is withdrawing fighters from Turkiye to Iraq

-The PKK had formally renounced its 40-year armed struggle in May and then held a symbolic ceremony in July at which they destroyed a first batch of weapons.
+The PKK had formally renounced its 40-year armed struggle in May and then held a symbolic ceremony in July at which it destroyed a first batch of weapons.

-The Kurdistan Workers’ Party (PKK) has said it is withdrawing all its forces from Turkiye to northern Iraq as part of a peace process with Turkiye, bringing an end to a months-long disarming process following a four-decade armed conflict that claimed tens of thousands of lives.
+The Kurdistan Workers’ Party (PKK) has said it is withdrawing all its forces from Turkiye to northern Iraq as part of a peace process with Turkiye, bringing an end to a months-long disarming process following a four-decade armed conflict that killed tens of thousands of people.

-“We are implementing the withdrawal of all our forces within Turkey,” the Kurdish PKK said in a statement read out on Sunday in the Qandil area of northern Iraq, according to journalist with the AFP news agency present at the ceremony.
+“We are implementing the withdrawal of all our forces within Turkiye,” the Kurdish PKK said in a statement read out on Sunday in the Qandil area of northern Iraq, according to a journalist with the AFP news agency present at the ceremony.

 Recommended Storieslist of 3 items